-Woodchopping at Kawerau Woodfest features the Rotorua Axemen Club and the finest woodchoppers in NZ and would not be possible without the supporters.
-Check them out on Saturday 14 September on Prideaux Park this year.
+Woodchopping at Kawerau Woodfest features the Rotorua Axemen Club and the finest woodchoppers in NZ.
+Check them out on Saturday 13 September on Prideaux Park this year.

 One of those emerging talents is the 24 year old, Shane 'Chopper' Jordan.
 Shane has been chopping since he was 15 years old and has already competed and represented NZ in the USA, Spain, Austria and Australia.
 Last year he took out 7 titles throughout the North Island and is also a member of the NZ four man team which set the new World record in Austria last year.
 His favourite discipline is the standing chop and his roots are in farming with his present occupation as a sawmiller.

 Another of New Zealand's finest axemen is Bevin Cavey who recently beat Jason Wynyard.
 It was a chance meeting with veteran axe man, Jim Wass over the farm fence in late 2008 which led to Bevin laying down his paddle for the axe.
 Bevin retired from top level competitive white water slalom kayaking, representing NZ in numerous world events since 1995.
 Under Jim’s tutelage, Bevin is now devoted to being the best axe man he can be.